OLKAVS: An Open Large-Scale Korean Audio-Visual Speech Dataset: OLKAVS Dataset

 The OLKAVS dataset provides predefined splits of train, validation, and evaluation with a ratio of 8:1:1.
 The dataset is split based on speaker ID so that no speaker co-occurs on different splits.
 Only the train and validation sets are made publicly available.
+For ease of use, we also provide the bounding box coordinates of the lip and the face.
+We used the face alignment estimation module from \cite{bulat2017far}.
+Facial landmarks were extracted every 3 seconds and linearly interpolated for the frames in between.